EDUCATION DIRECTORY

 IMER: The Challenges of Ethnic Diversity

-IM235E, 15 credits (COMPULSORY)
+IM235E, 15 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations